RodriAF/API_Trial/README.md

 # Creating An API

 This is a sketch for creating a REST-API.
 It's only a trial for personal purposes, not a release for any project.
+The instructions are in the _Instructions.md_ file.

 ## Datasets